jamie-moxon/All-Things-AVD/all-things-avd/docs/Deploy/Landing-Zone-Accelerator.md

 The Microsoft Azure Virtual Desktop landing zone accelerator provides a specific architectural approach and reference implementation for preparing landing zone subscriptions for an **enterprise** Azure Virtual Desktop deployment.

 This Azure Virtual Desktop solution is open source.
 You can adapt its templates to create an architecture that meets your needs.
-This article's guidance includes design considerations for building an enterprise-ready Azure Virtual Desktop deployment.

 ### Microsoft Documentation